 Susan St. Ville, email@example.com, 574-631-2628

-The Kroc Institute has developed new internship partnerships with nongovernmental organizations in Israel and Palestine.
+The Kroc Institute has established new field site partnerships with three nongovernmental organizations in or near the U.S. capital.